Amsterdam/amsterdam-app-frontend/.docs/piwik.md

 ### Dimensions

 What are dimensions?
-Dimensions are attributes of a log that describe specific characteristics.
 You can use them to add additional data to a log event.

+> Dimensions are attributes of a log that describe specific characteristics.

 There are broadly 2 types of information that you may want to log:
 1. general information about the user, their preferences, profile or settings